bimal9393-aus/SportsbetV1/README.md

 ## Assumptions

 1. Sportsbet’s UI structure (selectors, carousel order, bet slip layout) stays consistent enough for locator-based POMs to function.
+2. `data-automation-id` attributes remain stable even if marketing tweaks copy/classes; ~80% of locators intentionally target those IDs to minimize churn.
+3. A handful of selectors still rely on hashed CSS class names such as `.outcomeCard_f7jc198`, assuming those hashes do not rotate between deployments.
+4. Real production content at `https://www.sportsbet.com.au` is reachable at run time; every dataset/helper uses that URL directly.
-2. The provided horse names/fallback indices exist in the race card when tests run; timezone/race schedule drift is minimal.
+5. The provided horse names/fallback indices exist in the race card when tests run; timezone/race schedule drift is minimal and `findHorseCardOrFallback` can always fall back to a valid index.
-3. Allure CLI + Java are available wherever the suite runs (CI and local).
-4. Users running the suite have access to Chrom(ium), Firefox, and WebKit (Playwright handles installing runtimes).
+6. Allure-driven reporting is available locally and in CI; the CLI + Java runtime must be installed because `run-tests.sh` always calls `npm run allure:open`.
+7. Chrom(ium), Firefox, and WebKit browsers are installed via Playwright (`playwright.config.js` enables all three).
+8. Suites currently target local/manual execution; on CI the specs are skipped via `shouldSkipOnCi` (historically due to GitHub Actions hitting production).

 ---